Edric-Matwiejew/MPI/Assignment_9.md

-### 1. (b)
+### 1. (c)

-Adding on to your code from 1 (a), implement a single pass of the communication pattern shown on slide 28 of the Lecture slides.
+Adding on to your code from 1 (b), implement a single pass of the communication pattern shown on slide 28 of the Lecture slides.
 Store incoming values from the 'above' rank in an a NumPy array `upper`, and those coming from a 'below' rank in the NumPy array `lower`.